Bingi-Man/Debian-Xfce-Tweaks/README.md

     active port: <analog-output-lineout>
     active port: <analog-input-linein>
 ```
-- Using this information about the internal name of the port, we can change it with the command:
+- Using this information about the internal name of the port, change it with :
 ```
 pacmd set-sink-port 0 analog-output-lineout
 ```
-- If you (or someone else with the problem) has multiple cards, try changing the 0 to a 1.
+If you have multiple cards, try changing the 0 to a 1.

 - If this works, you can put:
 ```